Skip to main content

 If someone you know has played your media but did not show up in your analytics, they could be using anti-tracking software.
 Let’s cover some of the most commonly used applications:

-• Ad-blockers: Although the original intent of these extensions is to stop advertisements, oftentimes, they can block browser tracking as well.
+• Ad blockers: Although the original intent of these extensions is to block advertisements, they can often block browser tracking as well.
 The Wistia player relies on certain tracking to measure play events and record analytics.
 If the user disables this, we would have no way to record that information.

 • Virtual Private Networks (VPN): A VPN is essentially a server that acts as an intermediary between the user and the website they wish to connect to.
-So, rather than your viewer or listener playing your media directly, they connect to the VPN first, and the VPN then plays your media from where the VPN server is located.
-Using this method, we may be able to record a play event for the media this person played, but their audience information may be misdirected or inaccurate.
+So, rather than your viewer or listener playing your media directly, they connect to the VPN first, and the VPN then streams your media from its location.
+Using this method, we may be able to record a play event for the media that this person played, but their audience information may be misdirected or inaccurate.

 • Security Browsers: There are browsers designed for maximum privacy that disable cookies and cache storage by default.
 Oftentimes, they double down by including a built-in ad blocker (e.g., Chromium-based browsers like Brave or Epic).
-These browsers only make up a small portion of all internet users, but it never hurts to cover all your bases.
+These browsers account for only a small portion of internet users, but it never hurts to cover all your bases.

 Analytics tracking test